 Scaling a handcarved jewellery design

-As seen in the making of the Peony Ring, moulds are a tool which can be used to reproduce a design in the exact same size:
+As seen in the making of the Peony Ring, moulds are a tool which can be used to reproduce a design of the same size:

-However, moulds are not always suitable for producing rings, which come in many sizes and require designs to be scaled proportionately.
-To scale the Garden Strawberry to a customer's size 6, I created a new carving from scratch, with a slightly larger centre strawberry and broader leaves to fully extend to either side.
+However, moulds are not always suitable for producing rings, which have many sizes and require designs to be scaled proportionately.
+To scale the strawberry ring up to a size 6, I created a new carving from scratch, with a slightly larger centre strawberry and broader leaves to fully extend to either side.

 Sizing rings for lost wax casting

 Although I carved the wax model in a size 6, the gold casting came back in a size 5.5.
-Bringing the ring back up to size required some gentle stretching over a steel mandrel, while accounting for the additional ring size increase that naturally happens during the polishing process.
-Unfortunately I don't have photos of this part, but if you're interested, you can see the full finishing process in this short video.
+Bringing the ring back up to size required gentle stretching over a steel mandrel, followed by polishing steps which further remove small amounts of metal.
+You can see the full finishing process in this short video!

 More about wax carving, jewellery design, and handcrafting techniques